When To Report Wrongful Termination

 Your employer does not get to make the final call on whether or not a termination was legal.
 You can file a lawsuit.
 There are a number of different grounds to file a wrongful termination claim.
 The most common include:

-- Retaliation for taking extended medical leave as protected under the Family Medical Leave Act (FMLA);
+- Retaliation for taking extended medical leave as protected under the Family and Medical Leave Act (FMLA)

-- Breach of an employment contract if there is one (written contract or implied contract).
+- Breach of contract if there is one (written or implied employment contract)

 Federal and State Anti-Discrimination Laws

-Under federal and state laws, employers cannot discriminate against employees on the basis of their race, sexual orientation, gender identity, marital status, national origin, disability, age, genetic information, or religious affiliation.
+Under federal and state laws, employers cannot discriminate against employees on the basis of a protected class.
+Under civil rights laws, protected categories include race, sexual orientation, gender identity, marital status, national origin, disability, age, genetic information, or religious affiliation.

 Anti-discrimination laws apply to all employment actions, including hiring, performance reviews, promotion or demotion, and firing.